ishakturk/CargoApp/README.md

-# model.Cargo Management System
+# Cargo Management System

 ## Overview
 This application is a console-based cargo management system developed in Java.
 It utilizes various data structures like Linked List, Priority Queue, Tree, Stack, and HashMap to efficiently manage cargo operations.
-The system is compiled using **JDK 23**, and the executable JAR file is named **Kargo.jar**.
+The system is compiled using **JDK 23**, and the executable JAR file is named **kargouygulama.jar**.

 ## Features
 - **Customer Data Management** using Linked List
-- **model.Cargo Prioritization** with Priority Queue
+- **Cargo Prioritization** with Priority Queue
 - **Delivery Route Management** using Tree Data Structure
 - **Shipping History Tracking** with Stack
-- **Sorting model.Cargo model.Status** using Timsort and Merge Sort
+- **Sorting Cargo model.Status** using Timsort and Merge Sort
 - **Delivery Time Estimation** based on Tree Depth
 - **Unique User ID Assignment** with HashMap